oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup-ctdenv.md

 ## Introduction ##

+This tutorial assumes you are using an Oracle provided Cloud Tenancy, where most of the prerequisites for running this lab have already been set up for you.

-In case you are using a personal instance, either obtained via the Oracle Cloud Free Tier or using an existing paying account, you need to ensure the basic services for this lab are up and running, and ensure your user has the right entitlements to execute this lab successfully.
+In case you are using a personal instance, either obtained via the Oracle Cloud Free Tier or using an existing paying account, you need to [follow this tutorial]() for setting up all required services.

 This page will guide you through the following activities :

-- Part A : Set up your Cloud Infrastructure
-  - Step 1: Create a compartment called CTDOKE which we will use in this lab
-  - Step 2: Add a certificate and a token to your user
+- Step 1: Add a certificate and a token to your user
-- Part B : Set up Visual Builder Studio Service
-  - Step 3 : Create an Instance
-  - Step 4 : Configure the new Visual Builder Studio instance
+- Step 2: Create a new Autonomous Database instance

-**ATTENTION** : if you are running this lab in a **Instructor-provided environment**, your Visual Builder Studio instance has already been created, **you can skip the steps on this page**.
-A link to the instance will be provided by your instructor.

-## Part A : Set up your Cloud Infrastructure

 ### Log in to your cloud account